luchasarie/moodle-calendar/readme.md

 ### Prerequisites

-Latest version of Google Chrome, and running the file as an administrator (It requires so to use the webdriver properly)
+Latest version of Google Chrome.

 ### Installing

 Unzip the moodlecalendar.zip file of the most recent release, and run the exe file.
+Be sure to have the latest update of Google Chrome, and be running the .exe as an admin.

 ## Built With

-Selenium for the Webdriver, PyQt5 for the GUI.
+* [Selenium]() - Used for the WebDriver function to check for assignments.
+* [PyQT5]() - Used for the Visual Interface.

 ## Authors